Xtraction powered by Landesk

 •A specific set of viewable columns for the component.
 To change the list of default columns, right-click and select Edit columns to select a new set, format the data, and change the sort order.

 •Criteria used to filter the data from the data source.
 Right-click in the blank area and select to create filter or open a saved one.
-For details about filters, see Creating content filters.
+For details about filters, see Filtering data.

 •Enter explanatory text directly into the blank area, which will display when your mouse hovers over the notes icon for the component.
 If Show notes is selected for an export, these notes are included in that component export.